-Former TV news anchor and small biz owner Mark Grimm offers thought-provoking insights on communication issues that will enhance your understanding and improve the way you communicate.
+Former TV news anchor and small biz owner Mark Grimm offers thought-provoking insights on communication and political issues that will enhance your understanding and improve the way you communicate.

-Mark is a dynamic entrepreneur, professional speaker, award-winning trainer, author, radio host and on-camera/voiceover performer.
+Mark is a dynamic entrepreneur, professional speaker, award-winning trainer, elected official, author, radio host and on-camera/voiceover performer.

 Mark was chosen "Trainer of the Year" in a 20-county region by the American Society for Training & Development and "Entrepreneur of the Year" by the Guilderland Chamber of Commerce.